Three men posing for a picture, the man in the middle is seated. Text: Centre for Creative Writing and Oral Culture.

 Writer-in-Residence

 A professional writer and/or storyteller is sought for the position of Writer/Storyteller-in-Residence at UM’s Centre for Creative Writing and Oral Culture.
-The three-month residency, taking place in the fall or winter, require the successful candidate to spend approximately 16 hours per week providing mentorship and practical artistic advice to developing writers and storytellers at UM, give a limited number of readings and/or performances on campus and lead an informal non-credit workshop.
+The three-month residencies, taking place in the fall or winter, require the successful candidate to spend approximately 16 hours per week providing mentorship and practical artistic advice to developing writers and storytellers at UM, give a limited number of readings and/or performances on campus and lead an informal non-credit workshop.
 The remaining time is devoted to the writer or storyteller’s own artistic projects.
 The successful candidate will receive a salary of $15,000.00 CAD (subject to all mandatory deductions) plus rent-free accommodation and transportation to and from Winnipeg.
-Depending on COVID-19 protocols at the time, the residency is planned to be in-person but may be online.

 Winnipeg is renowned for its vibrant arts community and its multicultural citizenry, including the largest urban population of Indigenous people in North America.
 The centre builds upon these local cultural strengths as a basis for its creative and critical work.